Muriel2Horak/core-platform/docs/epics/S1_SUMMARY.md

 ---

-**Last Updated:** 11. října 2025, 18:50 CEST
+**Last Updated:** 11. října 2025, 19:00 CEST
-**Next Review:** Before starting S2
+**Status:** ✅ S1 Complete - Ready for S2
 **Maintainer:** Platform Team

 ---

-## 🎯 Recommendation

-**Proceed to S2** while keeping S1 optional tasks in backlog.
-The core infrastructure is solid, and maintaining momentum on the epic is more valuable than perfectionism on S1.

-**Rationale:**
-- Critical naming issues resolved ✅
-- CI gates active ✅
-- Backward compatibility ensured ✅
-- S2 builds on this foundation 🚀
+## ✅ S1 COMPLETE

+All objectives met.
+S1 is ready for PR and merge.
+Proceeding to S2 recommended.